 The summer of 1944 was, for obvious reasons, a rather busy time for Americans and their British hosts.
 Few people knew when or where the forthcoming invasion would happen, but it was no secret that sooner or later it would.
 Private Henry, like most young soldiers abroad, liked to spend his time off relaxing.
 A few drinks, a dance or a movie and maybe some time with a woman.
 There’s nothing unusual about that, or about the fact that he was apparently paying for her time.

-But Leroy Henry was a black man in a segregated US Army from a country with a long-established history of open racism.
-Keeping people like him in what many whites thought was their place was standard practice and many whites were unfussy about how it was done.
-In the South lynchings still occurred, black defendants stood a far higher chance of conviction especially if the alleged victim was white.
-If convicted of a capital crime they were much more likely to face execution.
+But Leroy Henry was an African-American in a segregated US Army from a country with a long-established history of open racism.
+Keeping people like him in what many whites considered their place was standard practice and many whites were unfussy about how it was done.
+In the South lynchings still occurred, though less frequently than before.
+African-American defendants stood a far higher chance of conviction in the courts, especially if the alleged victim was white.
+If convicted of a capital crime they were much more likely to die.

 Henry’s alleged victim claimed he had appeared at her home in Combe Down late one night.
 He was lost and asking for directions to the city of Bristol.
 She also claimed her husband was present and that he had no objections when she offered to go out with Henry and personally direct him.
 Having left the house she alleged that Henry had assaulted her, threatened her with a knife, thrown her over a wall and then raped her.